Guide to make the best choice on purchasing a generator

 How many watts do you need?

 Imagine a 15-amp circular saw.
 It (theoretically) draws 15 amps of current while in use.
 That’s multiplied by 120 volts, so it needs 1,800 watts of power to run.
-The sum total of watts of all tools or appliances you plan to use should be less than your generators rated wattage.
+The total watts of all tools or appliances you plan to use should be less than your generator’s rated wattage.

-Take a look at the watt draws of some common generator applications.
+Take a look at the watt draws of some typical generator applications.

-Generators wattages have two different numbers: rated and surge.
+Generator wattages have two different numbers: rated and surge.
 The rated wattage is how much power the generator can consistently sustain for extended use.
 Surge wattage is the maximum power it can make, but only for a very short period.
-Surge rating is sometimes called “maximum”, “spike”, or “peak”.
+Surge rating is sometimes called “maximum,” “spike,” or “peak.”

-Never run a generator at peak wattage for more than about 30 minutes or you could damage the internal components.
+Never run a generator at peak wattage for more than 30 minutes, or you could damage the internal components.
 Rated power is generally about 90% of the maximum.

 You need surge watts for most tools or components that need to build momentum, such as refrigerator compressors or fans.
-Also, anything that encounters resistance, like a chainsaw cutting through a log.
+Also, anything encountering resistance, like a chainsaw cutting through a log.
 Starting these will pull more power than they would without that extra strain.

-Many electronic devices that create heat or light draw a flat amount of power, such as space heaters.
-If you are unsure how many watts your devices will be consuming, ask a licensed electrician and they will help you get an accurate evaluation.
+Many electronic devices that create heat or light, such as space heaters, draw a flat amount of power.
+If you are unsure how many watts your devices will be consuming, ask a licensed electrician, and they will help you get an accurate evaluation.

 1000 Camping, recreation, tailgating, powering small electronics.
-Very small and good for light use.
-The
+Very small and suitable for light use.

 10,000+ Emergency and PTO generators.
 They range from as small as 8,000 watts all the way up to 40,000 and beyond.
 You would need to contact an electrician to get an accurate estimate of what size fits your needs.
 Generac made a generator sizing calculator to give a rough idea of what you need.

 Gasoline is the most common type of fuel for portable generators.
 It is easy to refill and works great in small engines.
-If you run out, it’s easy to run to a gas station to get more.
+If you run out, running to a gas station makes it easy to get more.

-• Pros: Easy to refuel, portable, biggest selection, lots of sizes available.
+• Pros: Easy to refuel, portable, most extensive selection, lots of sizes available.

-• Cons: Toxic fumes, exhaust, gas has a limited shelf life, limited runtime.
+• Cons: Toxic fumes, exhaust, and gas have a limited shelf life and runtime.

 • Pros: Longer runtime than gas, clean burning, easy to get more fuel.